British Choirs on the Net

 • Mountain Ash & District Choral Society, Mountain Ash, Rhondda Cynon Taf (was Mid Glamorgan) Founded in 1964 and based in Mountain Ash, we attract our 70 or so SATB members from throughout the South Wales valleys area.
 Our principal concert, at which we aim to stage a major work or works from the choral repertoire, is held annually at St Margaret's, Mountain Ash.
 Our repertoire ranges from oratorios and masses to lighter choral and Welsh traditional works.
 We rehearse every Wednesday and are always on the look-out for new members - particularly tenor and bass!

-• Mountain Harmony Ladies Barbershop Chorus, Mold, Flintshire, North Wales.
-The chorus will be 20 years old in September 2009.
+• Mountain Harmony Ladies Barbershop Chorus, Mold, Flintshire, North Wales The chorus will be 20 years old in September 2009.
 It currently has over 50 singing members and is still growing steadily During the past two years the chorus has represented Wales in the International Eisteddfod in Llangollen and in Ireland and has won first prize in a number of competitions.
 It is a member of LABBS.

 • Musica Aequa, Hampton Court Road, Surrey: e-mail only: contact: Brian Jones A small, intimate and serious a capella SATB ensemble, focusing on Renaissance polyphony, especially the larger works (first projected work: the magnificent de Lassus Lamentations of the Prophet Jeremiah for 5 voices), for study, pleasure and performance.
 Sight-reading and audition not required.
 Key is just the ability to independently learn and then sustain a sometimes demanding a capella part.
 No fee for membership.